KarisFang/fpa-portfolio-3-statement-model/README.md

 python3 build_model.py
 ```

-This regenerates `model/AAPL_3statement_model.xlsx` identically — useful for extending the model (add a
+This regenerates `model/AAPL_3statement_model.xlsx` identically which is useful for extending the model (add a
-segment-level revenue build, add a debt schedule, etc.) without hand-editing formulas in Excel.
+segment-level revenue build, add a debt schedule, etc.) without manually formulas in Excel.

 ---
-Built by Karis Fang as a portfolio project for FP&A roles.
+Built by Karis Fang as a finance data analyst portfolio project.